-- PD/PU: The IO pin a weak pull-down or pull-up resistor.
-On GPIO pins this resistor can be enabled. - ST: The IO pin has a Schmitt Trigger on its input. - ▶ IOL/IOR: The IO pin is powered from VDDIOL, and VDDIOR respectively
+- PD/PU: The IO pin has a weak pull-down or pull-up resistor.
+On GPIO pins this resistor can be enabled.
+This resistor is designed to ensure defined logic input state for unconnected pins.
+It should not be used to pull external circuitry.
+Note that the resistors are highly non-linear and only a maximum pull current is specified in Section 13.2. - ST: The IO pin has a Schmitt Trigger on its input. - ▶ IOL/IOR: The IO pin is powered from VDDIOL, and VDDIOR respectively